kuraykaraaslan/kuraykaraaslan/README.md

 </div>

-### <div align="center">I'm Kuray Karaaslan, a self-taught full-stack developer with a passion for building things. 👨‍💻 I have experience in React, java and more.Currently seeking new opportunities. 🚀</div>
+### <div align="center">I'm Kuray Karaaslan, a self-taught full-stack developer with a passion for building things. 👨‍💻 I have experience in React, java and more.
+Currently seeking new opportunities. 🚀</div>

 - 🏢 Hire me and see the magic!